-Considered a well-balanced and all-round discipline, geography is definitely for the curious and for those who want to find out about the world around them: its peoples and its landscapes, its beauty and its fragility, its politics and its power and how they came to be.
+Considered a well-balanced and all-round discipline, Geography is for the curious and for those who want to find out about the world around them: its peoples and its landscapes, its beauty and its fragility, its politics and its power and how they came to be.

-The ultimate blend between the natural and the social sciences, geography at GCSE level imparts 'knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the earth's key physical and human processes' (National Curriculum, 2015).
+The ultimate blend between the natural and the social sciences, Geography at GCSE level imparts 'knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the earth's key physical and human processes' (National Curriculum, 2015).
+The AQA syllabus that we study at Sancton Wood is an exciting and highly topical geographical framework that allows students to travel the world from the classroom.
+They will explore case studies in the United Kingdom, higher income countries, newly emerging economies and lower income countries.